What happens when you’re caught speeding?

 From when you saw a speed camera flash, the police have 14 days to issue a Notice of Intended Prosecution (NIP) and Section 172 notice to the registered owner of the car.

 If you don’t hear anything within this time, it’s likely nothing will happen.

 If you get a notice after this period, seek legal advice as you may have a case to dispute it but ignoring it could see the fine increase or legal proceedings filed against you.

 There are only two situations in which you can defend yourself against a speeding ticket:

 - You weren't the driver of the vehicle - eg your car was stolen

 - You weren't travelling at the alleged speed (or you believe the camera was defective and recorded the wrong speed)

 You weren't the driver of the vehicle

-If you’re caught speeding, you'll receive a Notice of Intended Prosecution (NIP).
+If you’re caught speeding, you'll receive a NIP.

-However, if you can show you genuinely can't ascertain who the driver was that should amount to a defence when your case comes to court.
+However, if you can show you genuinely can't establish who the driver was that should amount to a defence when your case comes to court.